arazabedi/Main-Obsidian-Vault/Typescript/General TypeScript Notes.md

 #Generics

 Use generics when you want a function, class, or interface to be able to take any type as parameters (i.e. for functions: arguments, classes: constructor arguments, interfaces: properties).
 They are useful when the type of a parameter doesn't matter, but you don't want to use the `any` type as that defeats the point of TypeScript.
+You can also make

 Examples: